Shin-Ei Animation

-Shin-Ei Animation Co., Ltd. (シンエイ動画株式会社, Shīn'eī Dōga Kabushiki-gaisha) is a Japanese animation studio owned by TV Asahi and founded in Tokyo in 1965 as A Production by Daikichirō Kusube, who was previously an animator for Toei Animation.
+Shin-Ei Animation Co., Ltd. (シンエイ動画株式会社, Shīn'eī Dōga Kabushiki-gaisha), also simply known as Shin-ei (シンエイ, Shīn'eī) is a Japanese animation studio founded in 1965 as A Production by Daikichirō Kusube, who was previously an animator for Toei Animation.
+In 1976, the studio was refounded as Shin-Ei Animation when Kusube split from Tokyo Movie.

+Shin-Ei Animation is headquartered in Tanashichō, Nishitōkyō, Tokyo and has an additional studio in Chūō-ku, Kobe, Hyogo Prefecture.

 History

 Logo used from 1976 to 2021.

+Logo used from 2021 to 2026.

-Shin-Ei Animation's history begins in December 1965 as A Production (Aプロダクション, Ei Purodakshon) by Daikichirō Kusube who was then a former animator at Toei Animation.
+Shin-Ei Animation's history began in December 1965 as A Production (Aプロダクション, Ei Purodakshon) by Daikichirō Kusube who was then a former animator at Toei Animation.

 Disgruntled by the rigid hierarchy prevalent in Toei Animation he, and a couple of his colleagues, formed A Production, and immediately got into a partnership with the newly-formed Tokyo Movie, under the condition that Kusube would remain independent.

 For ten years, A Production served as Tokyo Movie's primary subcontractor for animation as well as co-production.

 In 1976, after Tokyo Movie founded Telecom Animation Film, they offered Kusube to lead the division.
-However, knowing that he would lose his independence, he refused, cut all ties with Tokyo Movie and restructured his company to Shin-Ei Animation (シンエイ動画, Shin-ei Douga).
+However, knowing he would lose his independence, he refused, cut all ties with Tokyo Movie and restructured his company to Shin-Ei Animation (シンエイ動画, Shin-ei Douga).

-Shin-Ei Animation is best known as the animation studio behind two anime series, Doraemon and Crayon Shin-chan, which have aired on TV Asahi since 1979 and 1992 respectively; Shin-Ei Animation has since produced television series and films of the two anime series.
+Shin-Ei Animation is best known as the animation studio behind two widely famous Japanese anime series, Doraemon and Crayon Shin-chan, which have aired on TV Asahi since 1979 and 1992 respectively; Shin-Ei Animation has since produced television series and films of the two anime series.

-In 2010, TV Asahi had acquired the animation studio.
+In 2010, TV Asahi announced it had officially acquired the animation studio.

 In April 2017, SynergySP became a subsidiary of the company.